AnasHasan786/FastAPI-Beyond-CRUD/README.md

 # FastAPI Beyond CRUD 🚀

 <p align="justify">
   FastAPI is a modern framework for building web APIs in Python.
 It is a tool to create these APIs easily and quickly.
 It's like a special kitchen where you can prepare the dishes (APIs) faster, with fewer         mistakes, and serve them to customers (applications).
-It's named **FastAPI** because it's very fast at handling requests, thanks to a technology called <strong>ASGI</strong> (Asynchronous Server Gateway Interface).
+It's named <strong>FastAPI</strong> because it's very fast at handling requests, thanks to a technology called <strong>ASGI</strong> (Asynchronous Server Gateway Interface).
 </p>

 <p align="center">